danmarshall/deckgl-typings/README.md

 ```
 These will automatically appear in your projects `node_modules/@types` folder, thanks to [indefinitely-typed](https://github.com/danmarshall/indefinitely-typed#readme).

-Then it is poossible to link the mappings in your project so typescript can find them (since the project is not in @types yet).
+Then it is possible to link the mappings in your project so typescript can find them (since the project is not in @types yet).

 deck.d.ts:
 ```